socalledsound/nu-scripts/week1/01-intros/w1-v-02-react-key-concepts.md

 But another reason that you so commonly see knowledge of React as a pre-requisite for jobs is that if you are able to write great React code, it demonstrates your knowledge of javascript more broadly.
 Because at the end of the day, React is mostly just javascript.
 So if you can build a React site and understand how it works, you'll probably be able to quickly pick up other libraries, advance your career, and be a benefit to your co-workers.

 [SC]
+Why React?

-Why did React become so popular?
+So why did React become so popular?

 [VO]
-So all of this begs another question.
+So, if one of the great reasons to use React is that everybody uses react -- the next obvious question is, WHY does everybody use React?
 How and why did React become the standard for front end javascript libraries?
 Obviously, being born at facebook helped.
 But why, after it's introduction in 2013, did React so quickly take over the web?

 [SC]
-OPEN SOURCE
+(relatively) easy to learn
 [VO]

 [SC]
 GREAT DEVELOPER TOOLS
 [VO]
+Alongside that, React comes with great developer tools.
+As we'll soon see, React ships with a great set of developer tools, that make it easy to get up and running and stay up and running, and let you focus more on your development and less on troubleshooting your build tools.

 [SC]
-ONE WAY DATA FLOW
+DECLARATIVE USER INTERFACE (JSX)
 [VO]
+And React also speeds up development time by encouraging declarative user interface development, using an HTML-like syntax right in javascript.
+Declarative means that, rather than describing the interface

 [SC]
 COMPONENTS
 [VO]

 [SC]
-DECLARATIVE APPROACH TO USER INTERFACE RENDERING
+ONE WAY DATA FLOW
+[VO]

+[SC]

+[VO]

+[SC]
+THE VIRTUAL DOM
 [VO]

 [SC]